Wjmoore32001/EzyReadComics/README.md

 1. Manual catalog entries.
 2. Confirmed Comic Vine run candidates promoted through the ingestion workflow.
 3. Official Marvel.com release calendar sync and backfill commands.
+4. Official Marvel.com collection calendar sync and backfill commands.
-4. AI-assisted Marvel run discovery for missing catalog runs.
+5. AI-assisted Marvel run discovery for missing catalog runs.
-5. Controlled Marvel issue metadata filling commands.
+6. Controlled Marvel issue metadata filling commands.

 Comic Vine source data is not automatically trusted just because it exists locally.
 The ingestion workflow confirms only safe run-like source records before they are allowed into the public catalog.

-Official Marvel.com release calendar commands use browser-rendered Marvel pages through Playwright.
-They do not use AI, Comic Vine, or guessed issue URLs.
+Official Marvel.com commands use browser-rendered Marvel pages through Playwright.
+They do not use AI, Comic Vine, Marvel search, or guessed issue URLs.

 AI-assisted commands are controlled catalog helpers.
 They do not replace the confirmed catalog layer.